calebpitan/calebpitan/src/pages/intro.md

 break rocks when there's teamwork.

-I'm a fan of open source software, writing client libraries in JavaScript and code on the server side with NodeJS, a JavaScript runtime.
+I'm a fan of open source software, writing client libraries in JavaScript and code on the server side with Node.js.
 Other than JavaScript, you can see me write applications in Python too.